-- 1. Spray Head: The outer body of the spray head requires occasional cleaning to eliminate any possibility of metal dust that could cause arc shorting between the contact tubes.
-A small stiff brush or knife blade can be used to scrape off the accumulated metal dust, the head is a plastic material so don't scrape away head material.
-Daily cleaning is recommended, at this frequency all accumulated material can usually be wiped off with a rag, eliminating the possibility of head damage. - 2.
+- a.
+Spray Head: The outer body of the spray head requires occasional cleaning to eliminate any possibility of metal dust that could cause arc shorting between the contact tubes.
+A small stiff brush or knife blade can be used to scrape off the accumulated metal dust, the head is a plastic material so do not scrape away head material.
+Daily cleaning is recommended, at this frequency all accumulated material can usually be wiped off with a rag, eliminating the possibility of head damage. - b.
 Contact Tube / Tips: During operations the wire will carry dust, dirt, lint, etc. into the liner system and it will accumulate behind the contact tip in the contact tube.
 This can cause enough friction to impair wire feed.
-Remove the contact tube from the head, then remove the tip from the contact tube.
-Clean the tip manually then use an air blow gun and clean the contact tube.
+Remove the contact tube from the head, and then remove the tip from the contact tube.
+Clean the tip manually then use an air blowgun and clean the contact tube.
 In extremely dusty conditions this should be done once a day.
-These items are considered consumable parts and will require replacement due to wear. - 3.
+These items are considered consumable parts and will require replacement due to wear. - c.
 Air Nozzles: The air nozzles do not normally require maintenance, except to keep alignment as shown in the prior sections of this manual.
-However, if the nozzles are aligned, and the spray is erratic or uneven, remove the air nozzles and with an air blow gun clean the holes by reverse blowing through the air jet holes.
+However, if the nozzles are aligned, and the spray is erratic or uneven, remove the air nozzles and with an air blowgun clean the holes by reverse blowing through the air jet holes.
 Visually inspect the nozzles for obstructions prior to reinstallation.

-6.4.2 Combination Leads
+6.4.2 Combination Leads:

+- a.
 Liners: The liners inside the combination leads are considered consumable parts and require periodic replacement due to wear or accumulation of dust or grit.
-The wear life can be extended by using methods to minimize the amount of dirt that gets into the system.

-- ❖ Cover the wire during idle periods, especially if the equipment is going to be in the area during surface preparation. - ❖ A wiper may be used on the wire prior to it going into the liners. - ❖ Clean liners by spraying a solvent into the liner then blowing the material through the liner with a blow gun.

-The liner replacement technique is important to insure that air flows correctly through the leads and into the spray head, refer to Section 7 for liner replacement technique.
+Using methods to minimize the amount of dirt that gets into the system can extend the wear life.
+Cover the wire during idle periods, especially if the equipment is going to be in the area during surface preparation.
+You can also use a wiper on the wire prior to it going into the liners.
+The liners can be cleaned by spraying a solvent into the liner then blowing the material through the liner with a blowgun.
+The liner replacement technique is important to insure that airflows correctly through the leads and into the spray head, refer to section 7 for liner replacement technique. - b.
 O-Rings: The o-rings at each end of the leads should be inspected and replaced if damaged.
-If there is damage and part of the o-ring is missing, inspect the leads to ensure the missing piece is not causing blockage.
-Lubricate the o-rings and socket, with a light grease, prior to insertion.
+Lubricate the o-rings and socket, with light grease, prior to insertion.
 The grease is necessary for a good air seal at both the feeder end and at the head.